pkitslaar/PyChristmasTrees/happy2017.md

 5 xxxxxx 111111 63     ?
 123  '{'
 ```

-Based on this, we can interpret the output of the `happy2017_fonts.py` script.
+Now we can interpret the output of the `happy2017_fonts.py` script.

 ```bash
 $ python happy2017_fonts.py